CerebriumAI/juicefs-csi-driver/docs/en/guide/mount-pod-configuration.md

 1. Create the ConfigMap with desired configuration
 2. New PVCs will use the new mount mode
-3. Existing PVCs continue using their current mount pods
+3. Existing PVCs continue using their current Mount Pods

 ## Examples